This post may contain affiliate links which won’t change your price but will share some commission.

 ·

-Dealing with the Dirt Inside the Cup
+Dealing with the Inside of the Cup

-It is really easy to look good on the outside.
-The Pharisees were great at "cleaning the outside of the cup" but how often do we seek to deal with the garbage that is inside the cup? @mferrell
+It’s really easy to look good on the outside.
+The Pharisees were masters at “cleaning the outside of the cup,” but Jesus rebuked them because the inside was full of greed and self-indulgence:

 “Our spiritual comparisons are also incredibly biased.
 We have an amazing ability to compare things in a way that causes us to come out on top.
 And when we come out on top, it’s hard not to look down on people who don’t measure up.”